gfra54/devicemed/wp-content/plugins/advanced-ads-pro/readme.txt

 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= untagged =

+* use Display and Visitor Conditions in placements
+* allow content injection based on iframe tag
+* show the link to duplicate an ad only when the ad was already saved once
+* fixed wide 'select' elements in conditions that broke layout

+= 2.6.2 =

+* added `advanced_ads_pro_output_custom_code` filter to manipulate the Custom Code option
+* prevented returning default language in the WPML plugin when AJAX cache-busting is used
+* prevented reset of the "Disable ads for post types" option when saving Pro settings
+* fix "Disable ads for post types" option when using AJAX cache-busting
+* fixed possible PHP warning

+= 2.6.1 =

+* fixed a minify-related bug that prevented some Custom Position placement from working

+= 2.6 =

+* new feature: duplicate ads
+* load group name to Cache Busting code as per request by a customer
+* made possible to place Custom Position placement in relation to several elements found by selector

 = 2.5.1 =